rabex028/Mock-Point-of-Sales-System/USERMANUAL.md

 * API Commands

-The base API url which must be preappended to all commands is `localhost:1337`
+The base API url which must be preappended to all commands is `localhost:1337` If the command url contains an underscore character, it means a parameter is expected in its place.

 `/void` Truncates the `transaction` table in the database.
 Nothing to display on screen.